STK Antenna Models

 Parameter Description

-Changes the phase and amplitude across the array elements to steer and shape the beam.
-Provides a cosine amplitude distribution across the array to reduce the sidelobes at the cost of slightly increasing the width of the main lobe.
-The amplitude distribution is given by:
+This algorithm changes the phase and amplitude across the array elements to steer and shape the beam.
+It provides a cosine amplitude distribution across the array to reduce the sidelobes at the cost of slightly increasing the width of the main lobe.
+This beamformer is only available for linear arrays.

-Changes the phase and amplitude across the array elements to steer and shape the beam.
-Uses an exponential form of a cosine function to reduce sidelobe levels at the cost of slightly increasing the width of the main lobe.
-The amplitude distribution is given by:
+This algorithm changes the phase and amplitude across the array elements to steer and shape the beam.
+It uses an exponential form of a cosine function to reduce sidelobe levels at the cost of slightly increasing the width of the main lobe.
+This beamformer is only available for linear arrays.

 Parameter Description